 One version of the Second Theorem, restricted to a pure production economy, is particularly relevant to an old debate about the feasibility of socialism, see particularly Lange and Taylor (1939) and Lerner (1944).
-Anti-socialists including Von Mises (1937) argued that informational problems would make it impossible to coordinate production in a socialist economy; while pro-socialists, particularly Lange, argued that those problems could be overcome by a Central Planning Board, which limited its role to merely announcing a price vector.
-This is called 'decentralized socialism'.
+Anti-socialists including Von Mises (1937) argued that informational problems would make it impossible to coordinate production in a socialist economy; while pro-socialists, particularly Lange, argued that those problems could be overcome by a central planning board, which limited its role to merely announcing a price vector.
+This was called 'decentralized socialism'.
 Given the prices, managers of production units would act like their capitalist counterparts; in essence, they would maximize profits.
-By choosing the price vectors appropriately, the Central Planning Board could achieve any optimal production plan it wished.
+By choosing the price vectors appropriately, the central planning board could achieve any optimal production plan it wished.